AMI Cardiogenic Shock, Clinical Research & Data, Safety & Efficacy

 BMJ Open Heart, 2020

 A cohort study of all consecutive patients (n=903) with AMICS undergoing PCI <24 hours of symptom onset in southeastern Denmark from 2010 to 2017 comparing 30-day mortality between patients receiving early-IABP or early-Impella CP and their respective control group.
-That data showed early application of Impella CP was associated with reduced 30-day mortality compared with a matched control group.12
+That data showed that the early application of Impella CP was associated with reduced 30-day mortality compared with a matched control group.12

 Frontiers Cardiovascular Medicine, 2020